bitcoin-computer/docs/tutorial.md

 ## Create a Wallet

-The first step is to create an instance of the Bitcoin Computer library.
+Next, create a smart contract wallet from the Bitcoin Computer library.

 ```javascript
 import { Computer } from '@bitcoin-computer/lib'